wchipchase/tamagotchi/README.md

 This creates a battle pet with various states

 ## Description
-This demonstrates using the dom, javascript, JSON, XHR requests
+This demonstrates using the dom, javascript, JSON, XHR requests, Modules

 ## Getting Started
 ```